liv7c/devblog/posts/vim-with-vscode.md

   ],
 ```

-`vim.normalModeKeyBindingsNonRecursive` is to set those shortcuts in vim normal mode only.
+`vim.normalModeKeyBindingsNonRecursive` sets those shortcuts in vim's normal mode only.
 The `before` property is the keyboard shortcut.
 You put your keyboard combination in an array.
 The `command` is what you want this combination to do.
 You can create shortcuts for some of the VSCode editor actions.
 I use the `rename` action a lot (normally works with `F2`), so I created a little shortcut that is easier for me.
 It can quickly become a little rabbit hole, but there is a [full documentation](https://code.visualstudio.com/docs/getstarted/keybindings) of all the existing keybindings.
 A good exercise is to find which ones you commonly use and whether or not you could improve the existing keyboard shortcut.

 In the example above:

 * `K` is helpful to show the definition and the detail about a function or a variable.
 It is the keyboard equivalent to hovering over a function with your mouse.
 * You can also create shortcuts to work with some plugins.
-I use the `fileutils` plugin and `fuzzy search`.  `leader r f ` is to rename the current file, for Instance.
+I use the `fileutils` plugin and `fuzzy search`.  `leader r f ` is to rename the current file, for instance.

 ## Extending vim power with some plugins

 You can activate a couple of vim plugins in VSCode.
-A vim plugin, just like in vscode, adds some extra functionalities to vim that can be very useful.
+A vim plugin, just like in VSCode, adds some extra functionalities to vim that can be very useful.

 The plugin I recommend activating is `vim-surround`.
-It makes it very easy to modify brackets, quotes, and other surrounding elements.
+It makes it easy to modify brackets, quotes, and other surrounding elements.
 You can activate `Vim: Surround` in your vim plugin settings.

 With this plugin, for example: